envfluids/DLC_Extreme/README.md

-**The implementation is heavily inspired from the open source contributions of Xifeng Guo.Thank You Guo!
-For keeping the spirit of open source alive!**
+**The implementation is heavily inspired from the open source contributions of Xifeng Guo.**

 ****This directory contains****
 1) capsnet